L1nuxProdigy/LinuxLabs/docker_bret_fisher_docker_mastery_course/registry/README.md

-Testing a local docker registry
+Testing a local docker registry. the lab includes 2 instances, but I was using only one machine with the registry installed locally.

-requires more info

 Based on Bret's Fisher course: